Amazon's Halo fitness tracker will measure your body fat... and tone of voice?

 Watch that tone!

-Halo also offers a Tone analysis, which has nothing to do with body tone, but rather analyzes the emotion of your voice.
-It also lets you know when you sound out of line, weirdly enough.
+Halo also offers a Tone analysis, which has nothing to do with body tone, but rather analyzes the nuances of your voice to paint a picture of how you sound to others.
+It can let you know when you've sounded out of line, weirdly enough.

-The fitness band has two built in mics to capture audio and is listening for emotional cues.
-The company says it's not intended to analyze your conversation, but rather the tone of your voice.
-You can opt out of this by tapping the side button and will know when the mic is off when a red LED lights up on the band.
+The fitness band has two built-in mics to capture audio and it listens for emotional cues.
+The company says it's not intended to analyze the content of your conversation, just the tone of your delivery.
+It takes periodic samples of your speech throughout the day if you opt in to the feature.
+You enable the microphones by tapping the side button and you'll know when the mic is off when a red LED lights up on the band.

-Otherwise, the voice scanning is happening continuously, pulling out the wearer's voice specifically and delivering analysis with related emotional-tone words (like "happy," or "concerned" in the Halo app).
-The idea, according to Amazon, is to help guide a wearer to deliver better tones of voice and speaking styles, almost a vocal form of posture.
+The voice scanning pulls out the wearer's specific voice in conversations and delivers analysis with related emotional-tone words (like "happy," or "concerned" in the Halo app).
+The idea, according to Amazon, is to help guide you to deliver better tones of voice and speaking styles, like a vocal form of good posture.
 It isn't intended as a form of psychological analysis, but it seems awfully hard to draw the line on a concept like this.

 Amazon's been exploring the idea of emotional tone-sensing since at least 2018, but this is the first time it's approached the idea in any device.
-And according to Amazon, Tone is only happening on the Halo Band for now.
-Tone will be limited to the Halo band's microphone, but Amazon sounds open to exploring the idea on other devices, depending on how the early access response goes from first-wave wearers.
-It's a very odd add to a fitness band, and we have no idea what this is like to use yet.
+And according to Amazon, the Tone feature is only available on the Halo band for now.
+It will be limited to the band's microphone, but Amazon sounds open to exploring the idea on other devices, depending on how the early access response goes from first-wave wearers.
+It's a very odd thing to put on a fitness band, and we have no idea what this is like to use yet.

-Amazon promises that Tone voice samples are encrypted and stored only on a wearer's phone (shared via the band via Bluetooth with the encrypted key), are deleted after analysis, and won't be shared to the cloud or used to build machine learning models.
+Amazon promises that Tone voice samples are encrypted and stored only on a wearer's phone (shared from the band via Bluetooth with the encrypted key), are deleted after analysis and won't be shared to the cloud or used to build machine-learning models.

 Sleep analysis with temperature tracking